jrmykolyn/goalist/README.md

 ### Overview

-The `goalist` module may used/accessed in either of the following ways:
+The Goalist module may used/accessed in either of the following ways:

 - via import by/within a dependent script;
 - via CLI.